Exploring active learning in physics with ISLE-based modules in high school: Methods and data collection

 \section{Methods and data collection}

 To evaluate the impact of our educational modules on student engagement and learning in physics experimental activities, we implemented a comprehensive evaluation strategy that combined both qualitative and quantitative research methods.
 Firstly, an initial survey was distributed to assess students' previous experience of working in the lab, their attitudes towards physics lab activities and their expectations.
 In Figure \ref{fig:presurveyhighschool} we report the cumulative percentages for three questions across three classrooms of the 11th grade and two classrooms of the 12th grade (see Table \ref{tab:overview}).
 The pre- and post-surveys, along with the final assessments, were individually completed by the students.
-In the post survey we received 44 responses from the two 12th-grade classrooms and 56 responses from the three 11th-grade classrooms.
+In the post survey we received 44 responses from the two 12th grade classrooms and 56 responses from the three 11th grade classrooms.

-In parallel, we analysed students' outputs, which included short lab reports, collaborative tasks documented on classroom whiteboards, and a final test to assess the learning objectives previously described.
+In parallel, we analyzed students' outputs, which included short lab reports, collaborative tasks documented on classroom whiteboards, and a final test to assess the learning objectives previously described.
 This test, with a mix of multiple choice, true/false and open-ended questions, was designed to assess students' conceptual knowledge, technical skills acquired using the iOLab apparatus and their understanding of the ISLE process.
+The test for the 12th grade class and lab resources are available on GitHub \cite{GithubRep}.
 This assessment was complemented by a post-module survey to gather student feedback on the lab experience.
 The modules were implemented in two 11th grade classes at the "Liceo Scientifico opzione scienze applicate" lasted almost 10 hours of teaching time, about twice as long as the other modules.
 This extended timeframe allowed for the integration of an additional assessment part, where students were asked to self-assess their perceived proficiency before and after the module in a carefully selected subset of scientific abilities \cite{Etkina2006Abilities}, which were chosen for their direct relevance to the activities carried out within the module.